-Unless otherwise noted, evaluations of impacts are based on NHE's 2016 report, Salmon Habitat Restoration at Muir Woods.
+Unless otherwise noted, evaluations of impacts are based on NHE's 2017 report, Salmon Habitat Restoration at Muir Woods, Site Analysis, Conceptual Designs and Impact Analysis.

 All alternatives would result in removal and translocation of juvenile Coho salmon and steelhead from the areas to be dewatered within Redwood Creek and temporary loss of low quality rearing habitat.
 This would require a take authorization from NMFS.
 Revegetation of disturbed creek banks would result in overhanging branches that would provide cover for Coho salmon and steelhead.
-Under all stream action alternatives, there would be a beneficial increase in stream habitat complexity for listed salmonids over the No Action Alternative with removal of riprap and addition of LWD.
-The presence of new LWD would help with retention of small woody debris, as well as pool formation and maintenance.
-Impacts of riprap removal and LWD addition are analyzed in more detail in each Creek Restoration alternative below.
+Under all stream action alternatives, there would be a beneficial increase in stream habitat complexity for listed salmonids over the No Action Alternative with removal and burial of some riprap and addition of LWD.
+The presence of new LWD would help with retention of SWD, as well as pool formation and maintenance.
+Impacts of riprap removal and burial, and LWD addition are analyzed in more detail in each Creek Restoration alternative below.
+Installation of SWD (beaver dam analogs) would increase habitat complexity by the creation of upstream ponding and downstream plunge pools, changes in deposition and erosion processes, and changes in thermal heterogeneity (Bouwes et al. 2016).
+Installation of these features has been shown to increase density and survival of juvenile steelhead without adverse effects on migration (Bouwes et al. 2016).
+Malison et al. (2014) found that juvenile Coho salmon heavily used early-successional beaver pond habitat (similar to habitat created by beaver dam analogs).
+Only some of the beaver dam analogs would be channel-spanning, typically in areas where both banks are stable.
+Channelspanning beaver dam analogs are anticipated to have similar effects to those described in Bouwes et al. (2016), while beaver dam analogs that are not channel spanning would have smaller effects on salmonid habitat, but would include the creation of low-velocity refugia.
+Installation of beaver dam analogs is anticipated to trap sediment within Redwood Creek and aggrade the channel over time.
+The habitat changes and sediment trapping caused by installation of beaver dam analogs would have long-term beneficial impacts on Coho salmon and steelhead.

 Installation of grade control to reduce incision in a tributary to Redwood Creek would be conducted during the summer when the tributary is dry.
-This work period, combined with the BMPs identified in Chapter 2, would eliminate or reduce the potential for sediment to wash into Redwood Creek.
-Installation of grade control would reduce erosion. indirectly benefitting salmonids due to decreased sedimentation in spawning areas.
+This work period, combined with the BMPs identified in \Appendix D, would eliminate or reduce the potential for sediment to wash into Redwood Creek.
+Installation of grade control would reduce erosion, indirectly benefitting salmonids due to decreased sedimentation in spawning areas.
 Grade control also has the potential to locally raise groundwater elevations at the base of the drainage area and to store more water that becomes available to the channel later in the season, which could have minor long-term beneficial impacts on salmonids.
 Grade control installation would be by hand and would not be expected to significantly increase temporary noise in the vicinity of the installation, and thus is not anticipated to impact northern spotted owls.

-Removal of juvenile salmon from areas to be dewatered would result in minor, short-term adverse impacts on juvenile Coho salmon and steelhead.
-Revegetation of disturbed areas would result in long-term minor beneficial impacts on Coho salmon and steelhead.
-Installation of grade control on the tributary to Redwood Creek would have minor, long-term beneficial impacts on salmonids, and is not anticipated to impact northern spotted owl.
+Removal of juvenile salmon from areas to be dewatered would result in minor short-term adverse impacts on juvenile Coho salmon and steelhead.
+Revegetation of disturbed areas would result in minor long-term beneficial impacts on Coho salmon and steelhead.
+Installation of SWD (beaver dam analogs) would have major long-term beneficial impacts on juvenile Coho salmon and steelhead.
+Installation of grade control on the tributary to Redwood Creek would have minor long-term beneficial impacts on salmonids, and is not anticipated to impact northern spottedowl.